 Adjustable.
 Easy to adjust and set up for a variety of heights, leg lengths and upper body

 Price.
-I didn’t look specifically at the price looking more at the quality for this list but I did look for a more affordable option that still rated highly below $1000, although I did compromise on the resistance levels
+I didn’t look specifically at the price looking more at the quality for this list but I did look for a more affordable option that still rated highly, although I did compromise on the resistance levels

 The bikes that made the best spin bikes with magnetic resistance are: